 Should I get a cash out refinance or HELOC?

-A cash out refinance or HELOC (home equity line of credit) lets you turn some of your “equity” into cash.
-But when you’re choosing between them, you’ll need to consider the specifics of your financial situation.
+A cash out refinance or HELOC (home equity line of credit) lets homeowners turn some of their “equity” into cash.
+But when you’re choosing between them, you’ll need to consider the specifics of your personal finances to determine which type of loan is right for you.

 What’s the difference between a second mortgage and a refinance?